 Moving up to the next step, you might leverage that first guest appearance to pitch an acquaintance you’ve met at a networking event or perhaps a 1st degree connection on LinkedIn who’s an editor at a small or medium-sized publication.
 You could subsequently leverage those appearances to take the next step up and pitch a 2nd-degree connection on LinkedIn who’s an editor at an even larger publication, and so on, gradually working your way up to national media publications.

-Another good option is to find publishers that publicly solicit guest posts, and pitch them.
+Another good option is to find publishers that publicly solicit accept guest posts, and pitch them.
 I Googled “publishers that allow guest blogs” and took a screenshot of the results, which you can see here.
-4 of the top 5 results were lists of blogs that accept guest posts, so finding these publishers isn’t hard to do.
-This is an excellent way to get your name published at a variety of publishers in your niche, which is extremely helpful for establishing your credibility, authority, and expertise; the crucial elements of being able to publish at big, national media publications.
+4 of the top 5 results were lists of blogs that accept guest posts/guest post idea, so finding these publishers isn’t hard to do. blogs that accept guest is an excellent way to get your name published at a variety of publishers in your niche, which is extremely helpful for establishing your credibility, authority, and expertise; the crucial elements of being able to publish at big, national media publications.

 Your social media numbers have a huge impact on your likelihood of getting consideration from editors at major media publications.
 Publishers want authors who can promote their own work and drive pageviews to their website, so if you aren’t on Facebook, Twitter, and LinkedIn, it’s time to get active on them.